C. Preparing Source

 AviSynth Plugins – DLL files that AviSynth can use to manipulate the video output.

-AVS – AviSynth files which are editable in notepad.
+AVS – AviSynth script files which are editable in notepad.
 Used for opening VOB, M2TS, and MKV files in VirtualDub. (ex.
 DVD.avs)

 AVSI – Autoloading AviSynth scripts that contain functions which you can use in AVS files.
 They need to be stored in the same location as AviSynth plugins and usually require specific plugins to work.